luciebrock/luciebrock.github.io/README.md

 # about lucie

-lucie brock (they/them) is a smith college student in the class of 2024, with a double major in cs & philosophy. they are interested in ethics, software development, engineering, and data vis. this past summer, they worked in virginia as a transportation safety  engineering intern at MITRE. and, this spring they head off to oxford as a visiting student to further their studies in computer science and philosophy. outside of academia, lucie is a member of the smith college vibes a capella group, plays guitar, enjoys minecraft, and has a passion for collecting random gadgets and gizmos (always looking for a project).
+lucie brock (they/them) is a smith college student graduating may 2024, with a double major in cs & philosophy. they are interested in ethics of AI and ethical computing practice. for the past two summers, they have worked in virginia as a transportation safety engineering intern at MITRE. this past spring they spent six months in oxford as a visiting student. outside of academia, lucie is the president of the smith college vibes a capella group, plays guitar, enjoys minecraft, and has a passion for collecting random gadgets and gizmos.

 ![lucie brock, 2022](images/me.png)